Adult learning statistics - characteristics of education and training

 Non-formal instruction is the most frequent type of education and training

-In 2016, more than two fifths (42.7 %) of the EU-28’s adult working-age population participated in non-formal education and training, a share that was more than seven times as high as the share of those who participated in formal education or training (5.8 %).
+In 2016, more than two fifths (42.1 %) of the EU’s adult working-age population participated in non-formal education and training, a share that was more than eight times as high as the share of those who participated in formal education or training (5.1 %).

-Formal education and training was relatively common in Finland (14.2 % of working-age adults), Sweden (13.8 %), Denmark (13.5 %) and the United Kingdom (11.9 %); all of the remaining EU Member States reported single-digit shares.
+Formal education and training was relatively common in Finland (14.2 % of working-age adults), Sweden (13.8 %) and Denmark (13.5 %); all of the remaining EU Member States reported single-digit shares.
 By contrast, fewer than 3 % of adults aged 25–64 participated in formal education and training in Bulgaria, Czechia, Lithuania, Romania and Slovakia (see Figure 1).

 A higher proportion of the instruction given in health and welfare was provided in a formal setting, while the opposite was true for services

 Figure 3 provides an analysis of the relative importance of different fields of study in terms of instruction hours, contrasting formal and non-formal education and training.
-In 2016, health and welfare accounted for one fifth (20.3 %) of the total number of hours adults spent in formal education and training in the EU-28 compared with 13.4 % of hours spent in non-formal education and training.
+In 2016, health and welfare accounted for 19.0 % of the total number of hours adults spent in formal education and training in the EU compared with 11.5 % of hours spent in non-formal education and training.

 Focus on non-formal adult education and training